d99kris/nchat/README.md

 Specifies text to suffix attachment filenames in message view for attachments not yet downloaded.
 This is only shown for `attachment_prefetch` < 2.

+### edited_indicator

+Specifies text to suffix message header in message view for messages that have been edited.

 ### emoji_enabled